 Tiffany Top invests at the top of the market

 Tiffany, it turns out, has the world’s worst market timing.
 She saved her $200/month in a savings account getting 3% interest until the worst possible times.
 She started by saving for 8 years only to put her money in at the absolute market peak in 1987, right before Black Monday and the resulting 33% crash.
 But she never sold, and instead started saving her cash again, only to do the same at the next five market peaks.
 Each time she invested the full amount of her saved cash only to watch the market crash immediately after.
 Most recently she put all her money in the day before the 2020 COVID crash, only to see it immediately drop 34%.
 She’s been saving cash ever since waiting for the next market peak.

 Brittany Bottom invests at the bottom of the market

 Brittany, in stark contrast to Tiffany, was omniscient.
 She also saved her money in a savings account earning 3% interest, but she correctly predicted the exact bottom of each of the five crashes and invested all of her saved cash on those days.
 Once invested, she also held her index fund while saving up for the next market crash.
 It can’t be overstated, how hard it is to predict the bottom of a market.
 In 1990 with war breaking out in the Middle East, Brittany decided to dump all her cash in when the market was only down 19%.
 But in 2007, the market dropped 19% and she didn’t jump in until it fell all the way down to a 56% drop, again perfectly predicting the exact moment it had no further to fall and dumped in all of her cash just in time for the recovery.
-Just this year in 2020, Brittany wisely waited until March 23rd to dump her savings into the market, buying at a steep 34% discount.
+In 2020, Brittany wisely waited until March 23rd to dump her savings into the market, buying at a steep 34% discount.